 Honoring a Pioneer

-If you are interested in having a memorial prepared to honor someone (living or deceased) who has made a significant contribution to forestry or the forest products industry, please contact Wendy Mitchell, Development Director, at 503-488-2111.
+If you are interested in having a memorial prepared to honor someone (living or deceased) who has made a significant contribution to forestry or the forest products industry, please contact Wendy Mitchell, Development and Community Relations Director, at 503-488-2111.

-Below is a list of our Leadership Hall Inductees and their linked biographies.
+Below is a list of our Forestry Leadership Hall Inductees and their linked biographies.